 Hannah’s passions are to develop carefully selected prospects bought from American breeders or imported from Europe as well as the continued education of her students from adult amateurs up to young professionals.
 She takes an immense amount of pride in her clients and their horses in reaching their fullest potential.
 Hannah also holds a strong belief in the importance of a continued education for herself and is continually motivated and encouraged by fellow professionals.
 She has worked with many high profile dressage trainers that she considers to be the best in the industry such as Ulf Moeller, Lisa Wilcox, Linda Zang, Scott Hassler, and Courtney King-Dye.
 And more recently, she has been inspired by her dear friend Quinnten Alston, whom she admires as one of the best in the country, to develop her skills as a handler.

 In 2013, one of Hannah’s supporters provided the opportunity to find a young horse that could offer her a bright future.
-Hannah and Antonio traveled to Europe with Klaus Schengber and together, with the help of Sabine Rode, their hearts were sold when they came upon “Faramund” (Fidertanz – Donnerschlag – Wall Street), a stunning, intelligent and well-tempered young stallion true to his pedigree.
+Hannah and Antonio traveled to Europe and their hearts were sold when they came upon “Faramund” (Fidertanz – Donnerschlag – Wall Street), a stunning, intelligent and well-tempered young stallion true to his pedigree.
 This acquisition would later prove to be a crucial turning point in her life and career.
 Faramund went on to have many successes in a short time including the honor of being named Champion Stallion and Reserve Champion Mature Horse at Dressage at Devon in 2014.
 Also, the young horses Hannah and Antonio owned as well as her client’s horses continued to shine with wins and top placing’s in the USEF Young Horse classes, Spy Coast Young Horse Show (YHS) series, and breed shows including championship wins and breed registry inspections.

 Hannah dreamt of one-day having a facility where people could come together with a common goal of producing horses thorough breeding, development and education.
 That “one day” finally came in the Summer of 2016 when Hannah and Antonio purchased their own farm to secure the future of Zaragoza Acres.
 They have dedicated their lives to the health and happiness of horses and can now continue to do so on their own farm.